rinel-benjamim/freelance-hours/README.md

   </a>
 </div>

-Full-stack developer passionate about creating efficient solutions for real-world problems.
-Specialized in Laravel and modern web development technologies.
+Full-stack developer specialized in Laravel and modern web development technologies.
+Creating efficient solutions for real-world freelancing challenges.

 ## 📄 License